ModelOriented/DALEXtra/README.md

 [DALEX](https://modeloriented.github.io/DALEX) package.
 It contains various tools for XAI (eXplainable Artificial Intelligence) that can help us inspect and improve our model.
-Functionalities of the `DALEXtra` could be divided into three areas.
+Functionalities of the `DALEXtra` could be divided into two areas.

   - Champion-Challenger analysis
       - Lets us compare two or more Machine-Learning models, determinate